DjeanG0/workspace/README.md

 <p><strong>Docker:</strong>
 <h3>Common commands:</h3>
-  run         Create and run a new container from an image exec        Execute a command in a running container ps          List containers build       Build an image from a Dockerfile pull        Download an image from a registry push        Upload an image to a registry images      List images login       Log in to a registry logout      Log out from a registry search      Search Docker Hub for images version     Show the Docker version information info        Display system-wide information
+  -run         Create and run a new container from an image -exec        Execute a command in a running container -ps          List containers
+  -build       Build an image from a Dockerfile
+  -pull        Download an image from a registry
+  -push        Upload an image to a registry
+  -images      List images
+  -login       Log in to a registry
+  -logout      Log out from a registry
+  -search      Search Docker Hub for images
+  -version     Show the Docker version information -info        Display system-wide information
 </p>